Opinions Pretending to be Data: The Benefits of Tracking Activity in your CRM

 In the meantime, here are three ways to move your company away from opinions and towards real, verifiable data:

-- Switch your pipeline events to be verifiable – A sales person believing a deal has a 50% shot of closing is not a verifiable event.
+A salesperson believing a deal has a 50% shot of closing is not a verifiable event.
 Emailing a recap of the prospect’s problems to them, and receiving an email confirming the accuracy of the summary is verifiable.
 While verifying evidence can mean additional work for managers, it’s a sure way to improve forecast accuracy.

-- Look for tools and services based on data – Ask every technology vendor and service provider how data is entered into their system (the less work, the better), how it is reported (the fewer interfaces the better) and how data and opinions are differentiated (the clearer, the better).
+Ask every technology vendor and service provider how data is entered into their system (the less work, the better), how it is reported (the fewer interfaces the better), and how data and opinions are differentiated (the clearer, the better).

 Not all of these critiques apply to every CRM or every company.
 Implementing these suggestions will be or will seem to be, impossible for some companies.
 But for every company, moving away from opinion and towards real data will definitely improve your sales projections and revenue visibility.

 This article originally appeared in the November 2011 issue of CRM Magazine.

 Hit your number every monthGet Yesware for free